Rocket Singh: Salesman of the Year: Reception

 Rocket Singh: Salesman of the Year received generally positive reviews from critics, with particular praise for its grounded narrative and Ranbir Kapoor’s performance.

 Rachel Saltz of The New York Times described it as "a smart, focused Bollywood movie," commending Kapoor for delivering "a skillfully understated performance."
 Anupama Chopra of NDTV rated the film 3 out of 5, while Nikhat Kazmi of The Times of India also gave it 3 stars.

 The Economic Times awarded the film 4 out of 5, calling it "one of the most rocking films of the year."
 Namrata Joshi of Outlook gave it 3 stars, noting that the film "marks a continuum and a departure from the middle-class cinema of Hrishikesh Mukherjee, Basu Chatterjee, and Sai Paranjpye."
 Rajeev Masand of CNN-IBN rated it 3.5 out of 5, highlighting its refreshing take on ethical entrepreneurship.

-The film was also well-received within entrepreneurial circles, with several commentators describing it as a “learning-curve Bollywood movie” for aspiring business owners due to its emphasis on values, risk-taking, and client relationships.
+The film also got featured in Avijit Ghosh's book "40 Retakes: Bollywood Classics You May Have Missed".